Data-driven Control of Agent-based Models: an Equation/Variable-free Machine Learning Approach: Materials and Methods

 where $\mu_t(\mathbf{x}_i,\cdot)$ is the $i$-th row of the Markovian transition matrix $\mathbf{M}^t$, corresponding to the transition probabilities after $t$ diffusion steps; here, for our computations, we considered $t=1$.
 In practice, the embedded dimension $D$ is determined by the spectral gap of the eigenvalue ratio of the transition matrix $\mathbf{M}$, assuming that the first $D$ leading eigenvalues are adequate for providing a good approximation of the diffusion distance between all pairs of points \citep{coifman2008diffusion}.~However, this is not always the case and one should consider employing \textit{parsimonious} DMs \citep{dsilva2018parsimonious,holiday2019manifold} for selecting the eigenvectors that provide the best low-dimensional embedding.
 For the cases considered in this work, though, such a parsimonious identification was not required, since the spectral gap was an adequate criterion for discovering the DMs eigenvectors that provide the desired manifold parametrization.

-\subsection{The numerical solution of the out-of-sample extension and pre-image problems}
+\subsection{The numerical solution of the Out-of-sample extension and Pre-image problems}

-The coarse-scale variables that parametrize the low-dimensional manifold are provided in a data-driven manner by the DMs embeddings over the parameter space, thus circumventing intuition-based identification.~However, for employing the \emph{coarse-timestepper} of the EF framework, it is required to construct the restriction and lifting operators so that they are able to cope with out-of sample data.~This task requires the numerical solution of the so-called out-of-sample extension and pre-image problems, respectively. \paragraph{Out-of-sample extension problem: the Restriction operator.} Let the high-dimensional data set be $\mathbf{X}=\{\mathbf{x}_m \in \mathbb{R}^N | m=1,\ldots,M\}$ of $M$ observations and assume that the employment of DMs results in a low-dimensional embedding with, say, $\lambda_i$ for $i=1,\ldots,D$ sorted eigenvalues and their associated right eigenvectors $\mathbf{y}_i$.~Here, the restriction operator $\mathcal{R}$ evaluated at a point of the given data set $\mathbf{x}_m$ is defined as:
+The coarse-scale variables that parametrize the low-dimensional manifold are provided in a data-driven manner by the DMs embeddings over the parameter space, thus circumventing intuition-based identification.~However, for employing the \emph{coarse-timestepper} of the EF framework, it is required to construct the restriction and lifting operators so that they are able to cope with out-of sample data.~This task requires the numerical solution of the so-called out-of-sample extension and pre-image problems, respectively.